nuxeo/nuxeo-platform-replication/Readme.txt

 The UI is available only if the web component is also deployed.

-The feature code is currently located in sandbox project nuxeo-platform-replication (as also nuxeo-platform-importer feature, which is used inside replication).
+The feature code is currently located in sandbox project nuxeo-platform-replication (as also nuxeo-importer feature, which is used inside replication).

 In order to have it deployed the following jars needs to be deployed: